FeeSimple/add-block-producer/README.md

 ### Check testnet status

-Open this link with some web browser:
+Open this link with a web browser:

 http://138.197.194.220:8877/v1/chain/get_info

-## If not work, do the following steps
+## If this does not work, perform the following steps:

 ### cd to folder of bios-boot-tutorial